-- These are sounds caused by the ringing of phones talking as well as radios and TVs.
+- These are sounds caused by the ringing of phones talking and radios and TVs.

-- As a result, they are transmitted through the air, mainly through wood floors and open ceilings in double-storey homes etc.
+- As a result, they are transmitted through the air, mainly through wood floors and open ceilings in double-storey homes.

-- Blocking all cavity spaces as well as installing sound insulation.
-Sound-absorbing insulation has proven to be the best method for these kinds of noise.
+- We are blocking all cavity spaces as well as installing sound Insulation.
+Sound-absorbing Insulation has proven to be the best method for these kinds of noise.

-- Impact sounds are vibrations in the construction of the floor roof and ceiling.
-As these components are attached, one can only describe the noise as a doctors stethoscope.
-Therefore sound is transferred between objects.
+- Impact sounds are vibrations in the floor, roof, and ceiling construction.
+As these components are attached, one can only describe the noise as a doctor’s stethoscope.
+Therefore Sound is transferred between objects.

 As a result, these applications are more difficult.
-More building work of sorts will be needed rather than the lifting of floors and installing insulation.
-Installing sound or acoustic insulation will not get rid of this problem.
+More building work will be needed rather than lifting floors and installing Insulation.
+Installing Sound or acoustic Insulation will not get rid of this problem.

-As mentioned above, the two major noise elements being Airbourne Noise and Impact noise.
-Firstly the ceiling must be removed.
+As mentioned above, the two major noise elements are Airbourne Noise and Impact.
+Firstly we must remove the ceiling.
 Once completed, the process is as follows.
 Importantly this is not a simple fix.
-Fit the insulation correctly with no air gaps.
+Fit the Insulation correctly with no air gaps.

-When Soundproofing between floors, make sure that someone is on hand to ensure no air gaps.
-Leaving a bunch of workers on their own can prove to be expensive in the long run.
+When Soundproofing between floors, ensure that someone is on hand to ensure no air gaps.
+Leaving many workers on their own can be expensive in the long run.

+Installing two layers of Insulation will be great.
 Installing products like the Knauf Ecose Insulation or Think Pink Aerolite is perfect for these applications.
-In fact, the NRC 1.13 (noise reduction coefficient) is excellent.
-Installing two layers of Insulation will be great.
-As a result, Reducing Airbourne sound substantially in the process.
-For prices on these soundproofing products check out our Price ListPrice Lists page.
+The NRC 1.13 (noise reduction coefficient) is excellent.
+As a result, we substantially reduced the Airbourne sound in the process.
+Check out our Price ListPrice Lists page for prices on these soundproofing products.

 Installing the ceiling

-Firstly install the ceiling below the floor after two layers of acoustic insulation are installed.
+Firstly, install the ceiling below the floor after two acoustic insulation layers are installed.
 The ceiling must be 12mm Rhino board type.
-Seal all joints as well as any gaps against the wall with an appropriate cavity sealer.
-This is to be sure that all air gaps are sealed.
+Seal all joints and any gaps against the wall with an appropriate cavity sealer.
+Importantly seal all air gaps.
 Once completed, the next part of the application will start.

-Starting with a grid system fitted below the first ceiling.
-Importantly note that no part of the grid must make contact with the ceiling space above.
+We are starting with a grid system fitted below the first ceiling.
+Importantly, no part of the grid must contact the ceiling space above.
 IMPORTANT!!
 The ceiling grid should be at least 75mm below the first ceiling.

-The air gap is significantly essential; however, the most important is that not even wires can be attached to the ceiling and floor above.
+The air gap is essential; however, the most important is that wires cannot be attached to the ceiling and floor above.
 Some installers will fit drywall metal grid sections with cables for support in the centre.

-In fact, this will be a waste of all the work done above as the sound transference will remain a factor.
-A mistake of nature will still allow for Airbourne sound to be improved.
+It will be a waste of all the above work as sound transference will remain a factor.
+A mistake of nature will still allow for the Airbourne sound to be improved.
 However, the Impact sounds will always be a factor—apologies for pushing this point.
 Having been in the industry for many years, we have seen this mistake happen many times.